10 takeaways from Relocity’s cost-cutting roundtable

 The current economic conditions are exerting downward pressure on firms to cut costs.
 Soaring home prices, high interest rates, and tight housing inventory are straining businesses involved in the real estate markets, while inflation, which is relatively elevated despite gradual decreases in recent months, has companies grappling with increased relocation costs.
 In fact, household goods shipping has become more expensive, and average total transfer costs have reached an all-time high.
 As a result, firms are taking proactive measures to navigate rising costs.

 Brown and Chalk agreed, regardless of economic conditions, global mobility teams that can reduce costs are more effective partners within their organizations.
 How can you drive more value (e.g. enhance the employee experience) with less budget?
 Brown and Chalk shed light on the unique approaches they take to balance cost and employee experience, including tracking cost data, providing business units with cost estimates upfront (to expedite the process), educating executive teams, and conducting employee interviews.
-Here are 10 insights from the roundtable on cutting global mobility costs without cutting program value in 2023:
+Here are 10 insights from the roundtable on cutting global mobility costs without cutting program value:

 Brown shared that businesses can improve the employee experience while building out tiered policies related to managed services.
 Chalk agreed.
 “Companies must understand where jobs should truly be located to begin with, while asking questions about the right person and the right cost,” he said.
 Chalk also suggested doing map restructures to support employees’ location preferences after the COVID-19 pandemic.